 RSHE will be approached through evidence-based, best practice principles to ensure the highest impact on improving pupil health, wellbeing, safeguarding and lifelong outcomes.
 The following principles are based on research evidence, supported by a wide range of leading organisations including the NSPCC, Barnardo's, The Children's Society and education unions.
-They are also supported by a number of MPs and member of the House of Lords.
+They are also supported by a number of MPs and Lords: